 POSITIVE EARNINGS GROWTH RATE FOR CURRENT QUARTER: [PASS]

 Compare the earnings growth rate of the previous three quarters with long-term EPS growth rate.
 Earnings growth in the previous 3 quarters should be at least half of the long-term EPS growth rate.
 Half of the long-term EPS growth rate for CY is -9.43%.
-This should be less than the growth rates for the 3 previous quarters which are -75.00%, -200.00% and 233.33%.
-CY does not pass this test, which means that it does not have good, reasonably steady earnings.
+This should be less than the growth rates for the 3 previous quarters, which are 200.00%, 233.33%, and 122.22%.
+CY passes this test, which means that it has good, reasonably steady earnings.